French parliament votes for recognition of Palestinian state

 Palestinians say negotiations have failed and they have no choice but to pursue independence unilaterally.

-"Israel believes that the vote ... will only jeopardise the possibility of reaching an agreement between Israel and the Palestinians," Israeli Foreign Ministry spokesman Emmanuel Nahshon said.
+"Israel believes that the vote ... will only jeopardize the possibility of reaching an agreement between Israel and the Palestinians," Israeli Foreign Ministry spokesman Emmanuel Nahshon said.

 "Such decisions only toughen the Palestinian positions and send a wrong message to the leaders and peoples of the region."

 Fabius said on Nov.
-28 the status quo was unacceptable and France would recognise an independent Palestine without a negotiated settlement if a final diplomatic push failed.
+28 the status quo was unacceptable and France would recognize an independent Palestine without a negotiated settlement if a final diplomatic push failed.

 He backed a two-year timeframe to relaunch and conclude negotiations and said Paris was working with Britain and Germany on a text that could be accelerated if a separate resolution drafted by Palestinians is put forward.